-Brief (500-1000 words maximum) summary of need for the mini-grant, including rationale of the need for funds to meet one of the needs listed in Section III, implications for the field of school psychology, and list of intended expenses.
+Brief (500-1000 words maximum) summary of need for the mini-grant, including rationale of the need for funds to meet one of the needs listed in Section III, implications for the field of school psychology, and list of intended expenses (include itemized budget and total amount requested).
 Please note that travel expenses should not exceed 50% of the proposed budget.

 Brief timeline for grant-funded activities, noting the anticipated date that ASPP will receive a summary of grant activities (see below)

 All applications for grant money will be evaluated by each member of the ASPP Review Committee, according to the Mini-Grant Evaluation Rubric.
 Please note that applications received after the deadline will not be considered.